By Sam Rauer

 I had awoken with a sore throat and piercing headache and stayed home from work that morning.
 Stepping outside in search of a COVID test, the scaffolding blocked the sunlight, causing me to feel momentarily disoriented.
 Was it the scaffolding or early signs of COVID brain?
 I exited through the shadowy scaffolding tunnel, more reminiscent of a commercial sidewalk than my leafy Brooklyn block.

 The second episode of the HBO series ‘How to with John Wilson’ is entitled How to Put Up Scaffolding.
-The series follows the narrator around New York City as he explores questions like How to Make Small Talk and How to Cook the Perfect Risotto, spinning off into niche and unexpected side journeys, all interspersed with short scenes of New York life: trash, pigeons, dog shit, people doing weird things on park benches.
+The series follows questions like How to Make Small Talk and How to Cook the Perfect Risotto, spinning off into side journeys interspersed with scenes of New York life: trash, pigeons, dog shit, people doing weird things on park benches.

-Throughout the scaffolding episode, John explores the history of scaffolding, dating back to the 1970s when a woman was killed by falling masonry, and speaks with New Yorkers who have learned to live with miles of wood and steel running throughout the city.
-Eventually, John finds himself at a scaffolding conference, where the scaffolding industry is gathered for a trade exhibition.
+Throughout the episode, the history of scaffolding unfolds, dating back to the 1970s when a woman was killed by falling masonry, and up to present day New Yorkers who have learned to live with miles of wood and steel running throughout the city.
+Eventually, we see a scaffolding conference, where the scaffolding industry is gathered for a trade exhibition.
 In the last scene, scaffolding is shown collapsing into a heap of destruction.

 After my PCR test, I waited one week for my results.
 The entire period, I obsessively refreshed my lab results page and monitored my symptoms.
 Like many, I had been told my results would be available within 48 hours.
 Since testing sites were not prepared for the Omicron wave, they were quickly overwhelmed.
 I griped on group chats, learning of friends who were in the same miserable state of limbo, awaiting results before they could solidify holidays plans and travel – as well as friends who had already learned the expert tips of this latest COVID stage, from which pharmacies stocked at-home tests to the intricacies of insurance coverage.